icp4a/ibm-app-designer-samples/DLFlooring/Create Actions and Template/README.md

 ![alt text](./images/GetQuoteVars.png "Get Quote Variables")

-6. In the diagram, create a script activity.
+6. In the Diagram tab, create a script activity.
 Rename the script to Calculate Quote and set the script to:
 ```javascript
 if(tw.local.flooringType=="Hardwood"){
 	tw.local.jobQuote = tw.local.squareFootage * 6;